gbldyx/N-queens/README.md

 # N-queens

-Architecture homework

-Using four architecture styles (backtrack, callback, pipe/filter and blackboard) to solve Nqueen problem.
+Using four architecture styles (backtrack, callback, pipe/filter and blackboard) to solve the Nqueen problem.